persiannlp/parsinlu/README.md

  This example code fine-tunes mBERT (multi-lingual BERT) on the this task.
- It runs in xxx mins on a single tesla V100 16GB.
+ It runs in xxx mins on a single GeForce RTX 2080.

 ```bash
 export DATA_DIR=data/entailment